U-Tools: Unique Tools for Windows System Administrators

 This will apply the schema update to the AD forest.

 2. Apply the domain update.
-On the old domain controller (DC) that owns the Infrastructure Master FSMO role, insert the DVD disk for the new operating system and type the following:
+On the old domain controller (DC) that owns the Infrastructure Master FSMO role, insert installation media for the new operating system and type the following:

 D: